vuepress/core/docs/reference/config.md

 - Type: `string`

-- Default: `'@vuepress/client/templates/index.dev.html'`
+- Default: `'@vuepress/client/templates/dev.html'`

 - Details:

-  Specify the HTML template to be used for dev.
+  Specify the path of the HTML template to be used for dev.

 ## Build Config